-Method of assessment Unit 1: Listening Examination (Foundation/Higher Tier) - 25% Unit 2: Reading Examination (Foundation/Higher Tier) - 25% Unit 3: Speaking - 25% Unit 4: Writing Examination - 25%

-Exam board AQA

-What will you study?
+Method of assessment Unit 1: Listening Examination (Foundation/Higher Tier) - 25% Unit 2: Reading Examination (Foundation/Higher Tier) - 25% Unit 3: Speaking - 25% Unit 4: Writing Examination - 25% Exam board AQA What will you study?
 To start with you will spend time perfecting your letter writing and word formation.
 This, being so different from the script you are used to, is very exciting and rewarding.
 Eventually however, you will be moving on to the various topic areas that need to be covered in order to show your competencies in Urdu.
-You will be covering topics such as Lifestyles, looking at health, relationships and choices with family and friends as well as future plans.
+You will be covering topics such as Lifestyles , looking at health, relationships and choices with family and friends as well as future plans.
 You will also cover social issues and equality.
-Leisure, looking at free time and the media you use, shopping, money and fashion, holidays, plans, preferences, and experiences, what to see and getting around.
-Home and Environment, looking at your local area, hometown or neighbourhood, where it is and what it is like, and special occasions cebetated in the home.
-Environment, looking at current problems facing the planet and being environmentally friendly within the home and local area.
-Work and Education, looking at your school and discussing your future plans.
+Leisure , looking at free time and the media you use, shopping, money and fashion, holidays, plans, preferences and experiences, what to see and getting around.
+Home and Environment , looking at current problems facing the planet and being environmentally friendly within the home and local area.
+Work and Education , looking at your school and discussing your future plans.
 What is your school like?
 What pressures?
 What problems?
-Looking at future job plans and advantages and disadvantages to different jobs

-What skills will you An interest in different cultures

-develop?
-Grammatical knowledge both in English and Urdu

-Build your communication skills
+Looking at future job plans and advantages and disadvantages to different jobs What skills will you develop?
+An interest in different cultures Grammatical knowledge both in English and Urdu Build your communication skills Problem solving Public speaking What can you do by the end of the course?

-Problem solving

-Public speaking

-What can you do by the end of the course?
 A good GCSE pass is useful for all post-16 studies, particularly in the continuation of Urdu at A leve standard.
 You will be fluent in reading and writing the script and you will be able to converse easily with a native speaker.
 Jobs often advertise and state that knowledge of a South Asian language would be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.

-Careers can include Lawyer

-Accountant

-Translator

-Engineer

-Pharmacist

-Doctor

-Nurse

-ICT specialist

-Higher Education Lecturer

-Primary School Teacher

-Secondary School Teacher

-Charity worker

-Civil Service
+Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Engineer Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Engineer Pharmacist Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Engineer Pharmacist Doctor Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Engineer Pharmacist Doctor Higher Education Lecturer Careers can include be an advantage and the GCSE Qualification will count as evidence that you are able to use this with skill.
+Lawyer Accountant Translator Engineer Pharmacist Doctor Higher Education Lecturer Primary School Teacher